CBSE Class 7 > Class 7 Notes > Science (Old NCERT) > Chapter Notes: Wastewater Story

 • Government rules on sanitation might not always be enforced well.

-The "Swachh Bharat" mission initiated by the Government of India in 2016 aims to improve sanitation, including proper sewage disposal and providing toilets for all.
+The "Swachh Bharat" mission, launched by the Government of India in 2016, aims to enhance sanitation, including proper sewage management and ensuring toilets for all.
+Untreated human waste poses a health risk, potentially causing water and soil pollution, which can lead to further health problems.

 Conclusion